Gasoline is a human-made substance that people use primarily to fuel vehicles and other machines that use an engine.

 If a person suspects gasoline poisoning, regardless of the exposure route, they should immediately call Poison Control on 1-800-222-1222.
 If symptoms are severe, they should also call 911.

 There is no antidote for gasoline exposure or poisoning.
-Once someone is in the hospital, doctors can provide medications and supportive therapy to ensure that a person's heart and lungs function correctly and that they are hydrated.
+Once someone is in the hospital, doctors can provide medications and supportive therapy to try to ensure that a person's heart and lungs continue to function correctly and that they are hydrated.

 People should never attempt to treat themselves or others at home.